ChillPenguinX/fantasy_website_scrapers/README.md

 ## breakdown.js

 For use in Head-to-Head Most Categories league.
-Download or copy breakdown.js.
-Follow the instructions in the comments at the top of the file to fill the appropriate variables with data from your league.
-You can follow breakdown-hlb.js as an example.
+* Download or copy breakdown.js.
+* Follow the instructions in the comments at the top of the file to fill the appropriate variables with data from your league.
+* You can follow breakdown-hlb.js as an example.
 This is all very hacky, so forgive any bad form.
 The idea is to make this as easy as possible with as little set-up as possible.

-Then go to your league's scoreboard page and paste the code into the console.
-If you're in Chrome, you can find it under Tools > Developer Tools and then go to the 'console' tab in the developer tools.
+* Then go to your league's scoreboard page and paste the code into the console.
+If you're in Chrome, you can find it under Tools > Developer Tools.
 You can also use cmd+option+i to open the dev tools if you're on OSX.
+Then go to the 'console' tab in the developer tools.

-Once you paste the code into the console, type
+* Once you paste the code into the console, type...

 ```
 bd()
 ```
-and it will print out your league's breakdowns and highs for the week, foramtted for pasting into ESPN's message board or League Message.
-At the bottom, you'll see an updated version of the hist object.
-Copy that and paste it over the hist at the top of the code.
+* ...and it will print out your league's breakdowns and highs for the week, formatted for pasting into ESPN's message board or League Message.
+* At the bottom, you'll see an updated version of the hist object.
+* Copy that and paste it over the hist at the top of the code.
 It's hacky, but it's the easiest way to update your history without having to worry about whether or not you want it to (i.e., you can run this code throughout the week without having to worry about it overwriting your history when you don't want it to).